maxwolf621/DesignPattern/Iterator and Composite.md

     }
 }
 ```

-The Composite Iterator is a Serious iterator.
+### To traverse the tree
-It's got the job of iterating over the MenuItems in the Component and of making sure all the child Menus(grandson Menus, and so on) are included
+Composite Iterator got the job of iterating over the MenuItems in the Component and of making sure all the child Menus(grandson Menus, and so on) are included
 ```java
 public class CompositeIterator implements Iterator{
     Stack<Iterator<MenuComponent>> stack =